MyoHub/myosuite/README.md

 MyoSuite is licensed under the [Apache License](LICENSE)

-## Citing MyoSuite
+## Citation

-If you use MyoSuite in your publication, please cite the [arXiv paper](www) by using the following BibTeX entries.
+If you find this repository useful in your research, please consider giving a star ⭐ and cite the [arXiv paper](www) by using the following BibTeX entrys.

 ```BibTeX
 @Misc{MyoSuite2022,